Notable Historic Hotels in Florida

-There are hundreds of historic hotels in the Sunshine State.
+There are hundreds of historic hotels in Florida.
 Some were built at a time when guests arrived by carriage and skirts were never above the knee; others came during the age of the DC-3.
 As travel trends and fashions changed, so too did Florida’s hotels.

 In the late 1800s and early 1900s, the inns were relatively small and wood frame.
 As America prospered, tycoons like Henry Flagler created great luxury palaces, built by men who were as bold as they were rich.
 Thankfully, many of these priceless live-in antiques are still around, though some now have modern necessities like electronic room keys and Wi-Fi.

-If you look beyond the chandeliers, ornate frescoes and heart-pine floors of these historic hotels, you will find stories as colorful as their gardens.
+If you look beyond the chandeliers, ornate frescoes and heart-pine floors of these historic hotels in Florida, you will find stories as colorful as their gardens.

-Here are but a few of Florida’s great, early inns and resorts.
+Here are but a few of Florida’s early inns and resorts.

 Through the Gilded Age